 New software and apps do more than make things easy and seamless.
 They also give you the tools to improve efficiency in ways that lead to greater customer satisfaction.
 Optimizing your routes and scheduling can make a significant impact on your business.
 Poor communication, late arrivals, and no-shows due to scheduling snafus can lose you customers.
 A great way to improve scheduling, routing, and communication is an HVAC telematics software.

 You can get accurate information about what is going on in real-time, and review data in reports that you can use to make decisions.
 You can plan the best, most efficient routes so that your technicians arrive as scheduled.
-You can also change their routes in real-time, sending the closest technician to an emergency call and quickly rerouting the others to maintain your schedule.
+You can also change their routes in real-time, sending the closest employee to an emergency call and quickly rerouting the others to maintain your schedule.
 If you haven't implanted software that can help you automate scheduling, dispatching, and other tasks, now is the time to consider it.

-In addition to quick response times, there is a pressing need to build trust in the HVAC industry.
+In addition to quick response times, there is a pressing need to build trust in the industry.
 At the end of the day, it may be your ability to communicate honestly and clearly with your customers that sets you apart.
 This means building trust by offering fair and accurate pricing, being transparent in operations, and making your customers feel valued.

 For example, validating advice to replace an aging and inefficient heating system with a record showing how the improvement has saved money on the energy bill builds trust.
 Creating a company culture that focuses on customer satisfaction as the ultimate objective also helps.
 Keep in mind that customer satisfaction equals customer retention.

-One of the biggest HVAC industry challenges is the cost of doing business.
+One of the biggest industry challenges is the cost of doing business.
 It takes an investment of anywhere from $2K to $10K just to get up and running.
 Costs include:

 HVAC fleet telematics solutions can help businesses manage and automate processes such as: